NatsuFlatWhite/Raycity/README.md

 Quest NPC illustration load normally

 ### Racing
-Changed the field racing fence to blue
+Changed the field racing fence to blue (Fence that was only patched on the Korean live server)

 Added a dummy racing track (A track that has been removed from the official server has also been added)